 Ushering for Services

 The ushers greet each person with a smile and hand out bulletins.
-During the church service, the ushers gather the church offering.
+During the church service, the ushers gather the church offering and the Connection/Prayer Request Cards.
+Please email Art Schroeder our Head Usher to volunteer.

-Members of the audio visual team help regulate the sound system and the projector for the worship services.
+Members of the audio visual team help regulate the sound system, the projector, and livestreaming for the worship services.
+Please email Gintas Kriauciunas for more information.

 Teach Sunday School or Bible Class